f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/02-Types.md

   makeAppError :: e -> AppError
 ~~~

 The fields for `AppError` correspond to tendermint message fields for messages that support error return types, such as `checkTx`, `deliverTx`, and `query`.
-Typically we use the module name as the codespace, like in the definition of `NamespaceError`:
+Typically we use the module name as the codespace, like in the definition of `NameserviceError`:

 ~~~ haskell
 data NameserviceError =